CofkoCof/CofkoCof.github.io/_posts/2023-09-03-YekyllInstallation.md

 ---
-title: Yekyll installation
+title: Jekyll installation
 date: 2023-09-03 09:00.00 +0000
-categories: [Yekyll]
+categories: [Jekyll]
-tags: [yekyll,blogs]
+tags: [Jekyll,blogs]
 ---

-# Yekyll Installation
+# Jekyll Installation
 Jekyll is a static site generator, that renders Markdown or Textile and Liquid templates, and produces a static website ready to be served by web server.

 ## Ubuntu